-Our botanical garden was so prolific this year!
-We grew basil (Ocimum basilicum), German chamomile (Matricaria recutita), lavender (Lavandula angustifolia), cilantro/coriander (Coriandrum sativum), melissa (Melissa officinalis), peppermint (Mentha x piperita), rose geranium (Pelargonium graveolens var. roseum), rosemary (Rosmarinus officinalis), yarrow (Achillea millefolium), thyme (Thymus vulgaris) and many other herbs.
+Our botanical garden is so prolific this year!
+We grew German Chamomile (Matricaria recutita), Lavender (Lavandula angustifolia), Cilantro/Coriander (Coriandrum sativum), Peppermint (Mentha x piperita), Rose Geranium (Pelargonium graveolens var. roseum), Rosemary (Rosmarinus officinalis), Yarrow (Achillea millefolium), Thyme (Thymus vulgaris) and many other herbs.
 We have already processed many aromatic plants into dried herbs, hydrosols and infused oils.

 Whether you have a garden or are growing potted plants there are many ways to prepare your bountiful harvest for use throughout the year.